What is Placentophagy?

 How do I store my Placenta Capsules?

 Your capsules will keep the longest if they are stored in an airtight container in the freezer.
 Keeping them away from light will help with longevity.
-Your product will come in a glass jar that satisfies both of these criteria.
+Your product will come in a jar that satisfies both of these criteria.